qas1qsq1/comp2113_project/README.md

-# 1. Identification of the Team Members (Sort by initials)
+## 1. Identification of the Team Members (Sort by initials)
-    Qiu Hanchen(Leader) - write the winner function and main function; introduce the game and the input in the video CAI Yiling(member) - write the randomevent function; debug and compile all codes and write readme.md file; record the video clips of the final video
+- **Qiu Hanchen (Leader)**: Wrote the winner function and main function; introduced the game and the input in the video.
+- **CAI Yiling (Member)**: Wrote the randomevent function; debugged and compiled all codes; wrote the README.md file; recorded video clips of the final video.
-    Fang Kaiwen(member) - write the buff function; edit and create the final video Yan Jiaying(member) - write the debuff function; introduce the buff and debuff function in the video Yang Ruofan(member) - write the fight function; introduce the fight function in the video
+- **Fang Kaiwen (Member)**: Wrote the buff function; edited and created the final video.
+- **Yan Jiaying (Member)**: Wrote the debuff function; introduced the buff and debuff function in the video.
+- **Yang Ruofan (Member)**: Wrote the fight function; introduced the fight function in the video.
-# 2. Description of Application
+## 2. Description of Application
-    Our games provide an interesting adventure for several players.
-Each player will experience a 30-day trip, where each day they will encounter a random event, including buff, debuff, and fighting monsters.
-Players’ information is stored using a struct called Player, with five properties: attack, life, max life, score, and whether the player is still alive.
+Our game provides an interesting adventure for several players.
+Each player will experience a 30-day trip, where each day they will encounter a random event, including buffs, debuffs, and fighting monsters.
+Players’ information is stored using a struct called `Player`, with five properties: attack, life, max life, score, and whether the player is still alive.
 In the end, the player with the highest score becomes the winner.
 A “Draw” will be shown if several living players share the same final score.
 If all players die, the program will end in advance.

 Players’ information is stored in a dynamic array.
-Then, for each player, a for loop is used to go through the journey.
-Every day, a random number is generated to decide whether buff, debuff, or fighting will happen.
+For each player, a for loop is used to go through the journey.
+Every day, a random number is generated to decide whether a buff, debuff, or fighting will happen.
 These three blocks are developed as separate functions.
 For buff and debuff, they also carry a second round random number generator to determine the exact event.
-# 3. Implemented Features
+## 3. Implemented Features
-   **Player Structure**: Implemented a `Player` struct that encapsulates essential attributes such as attack, life, max life, score, and status (alive/dead).
+- **Player Structure**: Implemented a `Player` struct that encapsulates essential attributes such as attack, life, max life, score, and status (alive/dead).
 This structure allows for easy management of player data throughout the game.

-   **Random Event Generation**: Utilized a `RandomEvent` class to generate random numbers, determining whether players encounter buffs, debuffs, or monsters.
+- **Random Event Generation**: Utilized a `RandomEvent` class to generate random numbers, determining whether players encounter buffs, debuffs, or monsters.
 This feature enhances gameplay variability and unpredictability, making each playthrough unique.
-This also determines which buff or debuff the players will encounter and to what extent the buff and debuff will be executed.
+It also determines which buff or debuff players will encounter and to what extent.

-   **Buff and Debuff**: Developed functions for applying buffs and debuffs that affect player attributes.
+- **Buff and Debuff**: Developed functions for applying buffs and debuffs that affect player attributes.
 Buffs can increase attack, life points, or max life points, while debuffs decrease them.
-Notably, there is a special debuff, where max life is reduced but a 10% increase in life is given.
+Notably, there is a special debuff where max life is reduced, but a 10% increase in life is given.
 These functions include checks to ensure that life does not exceed maximum limits.

-   **Fight System**: Implemented a combat system where players can choose to fight monsters.
-The fight mechanics calculate damage based on player and monster stats, and finally calculate players'.
-This system adds excitement and risk to the game.
+- **Fight System**: Implemented a combat system where players can choose to fight monsters.
+The fight mechanics calculate damage based on player and monster stats, adding excitement and risk to the game.

-   **Winner Calculation**: After all players complete their journeys, the program calculates the final scores and identifies the winner.
+- **Winner Calculation**: After all players complete their journeys, the program calculates the final scores and identifies the winner.
 If multiple players share the highest score, a "Draw" is declared.
 However, if all players die, the program will end in advance.
 This feature provides closure and a competitive element to the game.
-# 4. Library Used (All are standard libraries)
+## 4. Library Used (All are standard libraries)
-  '<iostream>': Used for input and output operations, allowing interaction with the user through the console.
+- **`<iostream>`**: Used for input and output operations, allowing interaction with the user through the console.

-  '<cstdlib>': Provides functions for random number generation.
+- **`<cstdlib>`**: Provides functions for random number generation.

-  '<ctime>': Used to seed the random number generator with the current time, ensuring randomness in gameplay.
+- **`<ctime>`**: Used to seed the random number generator with the current time, ensuring randomness in gameplay.

-  '<thread>': Enables multi-threading support, allowing the game to pause and create delays to improve user experience during events.
+- **`<thread>`**: Enables multi-threading support, allowing the game to pause and create delays to improve user experience during events.

-  '<chrono>': Provides functionality for creating sleep durations for pauses in gameplay.
+- **`<chrono>`**: Provides functionality for creating sleep durations for pauses in gameplay.

-  '<fstream>': Used for reading player configurations from the `property.txt` file.
+- **`<fstream>`**: Used for reading player configurations from the `property.txt` file.
-# 5. Compilation and Execution Instructions
+## 5. Compilation and Execution Instructions
    **Clone the Repository**:

    git clone https://github.com/qas1qsq1/comp2113_project.git